Skip to next element

 Creamy Caramel

 You will need to use a heavy bottomed saucepan to ensure your caramel doesn't burn.
 It will also need some decent amount of space to allow the caramel to bubble up, so skip the tiny saucepan for this.
-You may also use a lighter cream, even whole milk will work, but the higher the fat content, the thicker the creamy caramel syrup will be.
+You may also use a lighter cream, even whole milk will work, but the higher the fat content, the thicker the syrup will be.
 Heavy cream works perfectly.
-This recipe takes 15-20 minutes to make, but will require your attention throughout.
-Keep an eye on your pot at all times to prevent burning since not all stoves are made equal.
-Only use a wooden spoon or a silicone tipped utensil.
-Do not use plastic or metal utensils.

 INGREDIENTS

-• ¼ cup Water
+• ¼ cup water

-• 6 Tbsp of Butter (cut into slices)
+• 6 tbsp butter (cut into slices)

-• ½ cup Heavy Cream
+• ½ cup heavy cream

 DIRECTIONS

-• Add the sugar and the water into the saucepan.
+1. Add sugar and water to saucepan.

-• Let the mixture heat up and come to a bubble.
+4. Let the mixture heat up and come to a bubble.
 DO NOT stir.

-• Once bubbling consistently, you may swirl the saucepan on occasion, but do not stir or whisk.
+5. Once bubbling consistently, you may swirl the saucepan on occasion, but do not stir or whisk.

-• The syrup will eventually turn a honey yellow.
+8. The syrup will eventually turn a honey yellow.
 Keep cooking and gently swirling on occasion until it reaches a dark amber colour.

-• CAREFULLY add in the slices of butter and whisk to mix together.
+9. CAREFULLY add in the slices of butter and whisk to mix together.
 The mixture will bubble up quickly, be very careful, but keep whisking.

-• Remove the saucepan from the heat.
+10. Remove saucepan from heat.

-• Let the creamy caramel cool in the saucepan for 10 minutes.
+12. Let the creamy caramel cool in the saucepan for 10 minutes.